By Erin Ewart

 - I haven’t had time: December was busy wrapping up for the year, and my holiday break was very full with two young kids at home full-time.
 So while I did start to capture a few ideas (more on this below), I didn’t have time to get specific about what I want to focus on this year.

 - I haven’t had the mental space.
-While I am really eager to reflect and plan, January is always one of our busiest months.
-With two events coming up and our next group program starting, I know that I realistically won’t have the mental capacity to do more detailed planning until later this month.
+January is always one of our busiest months.
+With two events coming up and our next group program starting soon, I know that my capacity for more detailed planning will be limited until later this month.